ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/about-page.md

 ## Get the Data

-Modify the application's `tsconfig.json` file to the code to resolve JSON files:
+Modify the application's `tsconfig.json` file to allow the code to resolve JSON files:

 ```json
   "compilerOptions": {